PippoGot/PRJ_Manager_2020/CLASS_DESCRIPTION.md

 # HardwareModel.py

-TO CHANGE THE DATA STRUCTURE WITH A "ModelTreeETE.py" CLASS FOR EASIER DATA MANAGING.
+TO CHANGE THE DATA STRUCTURE WITH A "ModelTreeETE.py" CLASS FOR EASIER DATA MANAGING
-TO CHANGE THE FILE NAME WITH "ModelHardware.py"

 Class for the management of the hardware archive.
 Such archive should be available for every assembly project.
 This is achieved through the storing of an internal .csv file with all the hardware components used in the previous